23 Aug Endless Possibilities: Terrazzo Aggregate Shape Designs

-When selecting an aggregate for a terrazzo floors, the color and size of an the aggregate play an important role in the overall mix design.
+When selecting an aggregate for a terrazzo floor, the color and size of the aggregate play an important role in the overall mix design.
 But did you know that aggregates can be crushed down into different shapes, which can offer different appearances all with the same material?

 But for this blog post, we will address how different crushing techniques can bring new ideas and new design opportunities.
 We took one of our popular terrazzo aggregates, Frozen Blue, and crushed it under a jaw crusher and a cone crusher.

 When aggregate is fed into the cone crusher, the material moves around in a circuit.
 As aggregates flow through the machine in a circular motion, the cone crusher squeezes and crushes the material until the particles are small enough to pass through the end of the machine.
 The result is a round-shaped terrazzo chip.